|Land type||Building Site , Commercial Land , Industrial Land|

 Health / Well being

-In June 2009 the £64m purpose built Downe Hospital on the Ardglass Road was opened replacing the former Downe Hospital which is currently being developed into 80 new housing units.
+In June 2009 the £64m purpose built Downe Hospital on the Ardglass Road was opened replacing the former Downe Hospital which currently lies vacant.
 The new hospital includes a dedicated mental health and dementia suite, inpatient and day procedures units and maternity provision.

 In 2011 the £4.2m Ballymote Sports and Wellbeing Centre on the Killough Road was officially opened.
 This high quality sports facility includes a dedicated centre for excellence for boxing, a four court badminton facility, championship netball court, state of the art fitness suite and youth facility.

 Work commenced in 2016 on construction of a £15m replacement leisure centre on Market Street.
 The new centre will include a swimming pool, four court hall, squash court, fitness suite, and a multi-purpose spa and relaxation area.
-This new facility is due to open in the spring of 2018.
+This new facility is due to open in the autumn of 2017.

 Art and leisure